UAC Mid-Year Domestic undergraduate admission 2014

 Offers, acceptance and enrolment

-Although there are three UAC Mid-Year offer rounds, the University of Sydney will only be making offers in the Main Round, scheduled for release at UAC on Friday 21 June at 9am.
-(Offer letters from UAC will arrive on Monday 24 June)
+Although there are three UAC Mid-Year offer rounds, the University of Sydney will only be making offers in the Main Round, scheduled for release at UAC on Friday 25 June 2014 at 7.30am.

-If you receive an offer of admission to the University of Sydney (on 21 June), you will be invited to accept your offer by enrolling in-person at the University on Wednesday 10 or Friday 12 July.
+If you receive an offer of admission to the University of Sydney (on 25 June), you will be provided with information on how to enrol.

 You will not be able to defer a UAC Mid-Year offer for the University of Sydney.